 What is Kohlrabi?
-Have you heard of it?
-Through making this delicious, creamy Coconut Kohlrabi Lemon Soup, we’ll learn all about this unique and delicious vegetable, which is predicted to be big in 2018.
-As it’s gaining in popularity, we’re seeing more and more recipes with Kohlrabi.
+Through making this delicious, creamy Coconut Lemon Kohlrabi Soup, we’ll learn all about this unique and tasty vegetable that’s gaining in popularity.
+And you see just how delicious recipes with Kohlrabi can be!
 If you’ve been following Cooking On The Weekends for a while, you know that I often attend media events at Melissa’s Produce.
-From cookbook authors and restaurant chefs, to produce experts and food stylists, it has all greatly enhanced my culinary education, and most importantly, it’s kept me current in our always changing food world.
+From cookbook authors and restaurant chefs, to produce experts and food stylists, it has all greatly enhanced my culinary education.
+And it’s kept me current in our always changing food world.

 I especially look forward to an annual presentation about produce trends in the new year.
 I began last year with a hot 2017 trend, the Shishito pepper.
 And this year I’m starting with Kohlrabi, which is predicted to be one of the top ten specialty vegetables of 2018.

 I’m introducing it through a luscious, rich and creamy Coconut Kohlrabi Lemon Soup.
-And in a couple of days we’ll be roasting Kohlrabi.
 I’ve been experimenting with all sorts of recipes with Kohlrabi, and can’t wait to share them all with you.

 The is a delicious and versatile vegetable — but, you might wonder what it is if you haven’t seen or cooked with it before.
 So let’s break it down.